7 Best Driving Games For PC

 Eurogamer’s Martin Robinson reviewed the game back in 2015, and these were his thoughts:

-With quite possibly the most extensive collection of racing games available for PC users, there is no doubt we have missed off many impressive games from the list.
-For that reason, we highly recommend that you try out the following honourable mentions for yourself to deliver your own opinion!
+With quite possibly the most extensive collection of racing games available for PC users, there is no doubt we have missed many impressive games from the list.
+For that reason, we highly recommend that you try out the following honorable mentions to deliver your opinion!

 - rFactor 2